Sat 23 Nov 8pm

 After selling out the venue in record time for their debut performance, The Oxford Beatles are back at the iconic Sheldonian Theatre.

-Over two nights the band will perform The Beatles’ Abbey Road albums live, with a 12-piece orchestra, celebrating 50 years since the release of the album.
+The band will perform The Beatles’ Abbey Road albums live, with a 12-piece orchestra, celebrating 50 years since the release of the album.

 About The Oxford Beatles